 Fire safety companies operating in California must carry general liability insurance with minimum limits of $1,000,000 per occurrence and $2,000,000 annual aggregate.
 This coverage is required to obtain and maintain state registration.

-General liability insurance becomes essential for practical business reasons, regardless of licensing requirements.
+California business insurance becomes essential for practical reasons, regardless of licensing requirements.
 Most commercial landlords demand proof of coverage before approving lease agreements.
 Large corporations and government agencies typically require contractors to provide current insurance certificates before starting any work.
 Your policy limits should satisfy both your licensing standards and client demands to avoid losing business opportunities.

 How to Choose the Best General Liability Insurance in California